 As an interdisciplinary group that integrates molecular/cell biology, physics and chemistry we deal with diverse methods and technologies to investigate the complex organizational and structural details of chromatin.
 The following list covers the main projects we are currently working on.
-For an overview of techniques that are used within the group actively or passively please have a look at Methods.
+For an overview of techniques that are used within the group within the research topics listed below, take a look at Methods.

 - Cause and consequence of chromatin alterations on IFNβ-induced gene expression